dartmouth-dltg/container_management_labels/README.md

 This plugin was originally a fork of https://github.com/hudmol/container_management

+The plugin adds a new option to the Bulk Operations menu in the Manage Top Containers view.
+The new menu option allows a user to print labesl directly from the browser.
+The user can select which fields to add to the label, what barcode type to use if any of the selected fields are barcode fields and what label type to print.
+Some additional work will be required to add additional label types (see general note below for included types).

+The plugin also adds an indicator search option to the Manage Top Containers view.
+The indicator search supports searching on a space spearted list of indicators OR a *numerical* range - [1 TO 10]

 ## Installing

 To install, just activate the plugin in your config.rb file by